PowerShell/Community-Blog/Posts/2021/03/Manage-Logon-Hour-via-Windows-PowerShell.md

                 }
 ```

-The next line will build up the full week string by combining all the values in one line, and this is needed to fix the TimeZone offset so that the script can give the same result regardless of the TimeZone.
+The next line is to build up the full week string by combining all the values in one row.
+This includes the hashtable values and the **NonSelectedDaysare**, which is required for fixing the time zone offset.
+This makes the script can give the same result regardless of the time zone.

 ```powershell
 $AllTheWeek="{0}{1}{2}{3}{4}{5}{6}" -f $SundayValue,$MondayValue,$TuesdayValue,$WednesdayValue,$ThursdayValue,$FridayValue,$SaturdayValue